 A Three-Part Miniseries

-2020 is an unprecedented year.
-The dual pandemics of COVID-19 and international racism, combined with economic depression and political unrest, are forcing new conversations and change to confront global public health issues and widespread systems of racial injustice.
+2020 was an unprecedented year.
+The dual pandemics of COVID-19 and international racism, combined with economic depression and political unrest, forced new conversations to confront global public health issues and widespread systems of racial injustice.
 Places of history and education—in classrooms ranging from kindergarten to postgraduate levels, museums, historical sites, or digital public history platforms—are at the center of these historic events and conversations.

-The last few months have demonstrated that public health, broadly defined, cannot be separated from public history.
-The host, Dr. Lindsay M. Chervinsky, will interview a series of experts on public health, disease, education, slavery, and race over the course of three episodes.
-They will discuss how education and cultural institutions can interpret the history of disease, medicine, and racism as interrelated issues that continue to challenge the nation today.
+2020 demonstrated that public health, broadly defined, cannot be separated from public history.
+The host, Dr. Lindsay M. Chervinsky, interviewed a series of experts on public health, disease, education, slavery, and race over the course of three episodes.
+They discussed how education and cultural institutions can interpret the history of disease, medicine, and racism as interrelated issues that continue to challenge the nation.

 Episode three ties together the themes covered in the previous two episodes—the dual pandemics of COVID-19 and structural racism and injustice, and the role of education spaces in this conversation going forward—and considers the role of public history sites in this current moment.
 How should public history sites address the pandemics?
 What do they have to teach us and offer as we consider how to move forward as a nation?
 Why are the stories they tell so important?
 These are just some of the questions covered in the final episode of Public Health – Public History.

 The National Great Blacks in Wax Museum | Charles H. Wright Museum of African American Museum | Royall House and Slave Quarters | Bush Holley House | Sixth Floor Museum | Dallas Heritage Village | Dallas Jewish Historical Society | Dallas Mexican American Historical League | Slave Dwelling Project | Remembering Black Dallas | Dexter Parsonage Museum